sbtoonz/Trader_2.0/Thunderstore_Release/README.md

 ### V0.2.2
 * Fixed up RPC for Find Knarr to work on servers.
 * Added a repair icon to the store window You can set a lucky number in the config.
 When pressing the repair button a virtual dice will roll.
 If this dice hits your lucky number repairs will go through

+### V0.2.3
+* Fixed some annoying stack bug that was introduced in recent update
+* updated ServerSync to newest master
+* Knarr is now using the in game 'creature' shader which should give him a better feeling look in game